 Adding cultural icons, musicians, commissioned portraiture, mushroom clouds, nudes and firearms to his body of work, Crites has shown and been published across the United States and Europe.
-His art work is represented in Seattle by G. Gibson Gallery and in San Francisco by Jack Fischer Gallery.
+His art work is represented by Jack Fischer Gallery.

 He is also an independent curator and lives in Seattle with his wife and cats.

 Chris Crites on his experience at the Duwamish Residency.

 It was like being a kid or being in school again.
 Having the permission to go out, explore and play - doing what is available to all of us, but we just don't.
 The experience changed the way I look at the world.
 Later, I was driving across the Montlake Bridge and said to myself "I can draw this!".
 This residency expanded my thinking about mark and image making and has rekindled the fun of drawing anything.

 During the residency Tim Cross builds landscape drawings with playful marks to create unique and wonderful imagery of the restored greenbelts along the Duwamish River.
 An all around good guy and a Northwest native, Tim works in painting, drawing and sculpture.
 He teaches drawing and ceramics at Edmonds Community College, and occasionally curates exhibitions at Valley and Taylor, his home-based gallery.
 Tim received a BA at Evergreen State College (1995) and an MFA at The School of the Art Institute of Chicago (2003).
 Not surprisingly he particularly loves line and drawing and, well, and just making pictures.
 He is represented by Linda Hodges Gallery in Seattle.